Matteo04052017/AnsiblePlaybook/README.md

 This playbook allows to create a minimum but complete TANGO-controls develoment environemnt.

 Steps to make it work with RSA KEY:
-1. Edit the file "hosts" with the address(es) to want to manage. (if not localhost)
+1. Edit the file "hosts" with the address(es) to want to manage (if not localhost).
 2. Add the ssh key to the managed hosts (if not localhost).
 3. Install ansible:
 ```